DataHenHQ/documentations/source/fetch_doc.rst

 .. code-block:: bash

-   $ export ANSWERSENGINE_TOKEN=<your_token_Here>
+   $ export DATAHEN_TOKEN=<your_token_Here>

 Now you’re ready to go.

 Create the scraper
 ------------------

-In this step we will create a scraper on AnswersEngine, by specifying the scraper name, and the git repository where the scraper script comes from:
+In this step we will create a scraper on Datahen, by specifying the scraper name, and the git repository where the scraper script comes from:

 .. code-block:: bash

-   $ answersengine scraper create walmart-movies git@git.answersengine.com:scrapers/walmart-movies.git --workers 1 --browsers 1
+   $ datahen scraper create walmart-movies git@git.datahen.com:scrapers/walmart-movies.git --workers 1 --browsers 1
    {
     "name": "walmart-movies",
     "id": 54,